CPUjoker303/netlify2.0/content/posts/best-closed-back-headphones-under-300-december-2020.md

 ![Audio-Technica ATH-M50x Headphones](/uploads/audio-technica-ath-m50x-review.jpg "Audio-Technica ATH-M50x Headphones")

 The third is ATH-M50x review, and the headphone has five different colors and has wired design.
 The audio Technica headset is used by many sound engineers and professional studio artists due to its excellent sound quality.

  In the box accessories, you will get 3 meters long detachable 3.5mm t0 2.5mm audio cable and short one-meter audio cable, which is the same as long detachable audio cable.
 You also get a beautiful coiled audio cable.

 You also get an AV receiver installed on a coiled audio cable and can easily remove the AV receiver when you want.
 The beautiful carry case will correctly secure your headset from dust, and you can quickly put the headphones in a high-quality audio Technica carry case.

  The ATH-M50x headphone's full rotatable design looks pretty good and durable, and up to a 90-degree angle, the headphone can easily swivel.
 You will see the white Audio-Technica brand logo and headband is very soft on the headband, and you will feel comfortable.
 The durable silver ring on the ATH-M50x ear cup seems elegant texture and quality of body solid built.

+The headset's non-breakable joints will provide you frictionless experience, and inside the headphones, the company has put a metal frame, which makes it a solid build.

+The soft and spongy Audio-Technica headset large ear cups are best for comfort wearing, and also the spongy headband is made of soft cushion material.
+For different situations,

+You will get lots of reliable detachable cables which can use easily use whenever you want.
+Overall, ATH-M50x is the best closed back headphones under $300.

 #### Specifications